TuanTTranCS/concordia-bigdata-project/README.md

 One of the key hyper parameters is the width of the rolling window *k*.
 If *k* is too small, lots of information will be ignored and if *k* is too big, the number of features will be too big.
 In our implementation, we chose a reasonable size *k*=3.

-We use rando grid search and cross-validation for the model's hyper parameters selection.
+We use random grid search and cross-validation for the model's hyper parameters selection.
 The number of folds for cross-validation is set to 5.
 The used metric is RMSE.
 The detail of the model can be found in the corresponding notebook.

 **Table 2**: Contextual data and measurement description